andrewgough94/Self-Driving-GTA5/README.md

 2 - input_to_game.py - interacts with GTA5 using Direct Keys defined in directkeys.py

 3 - region_of_interest.py - draws a polygon ROI through implementing roi() to mask our image, now with the ROI applied, we won't detect poles or wires, letting us focus on the road ahead while also minimizing the image further
+[download.png]

-3? - Line detection Hough lines
+4 - Line detection Hough lines - draws lines detected using the Hough Line Transformation algorithm - https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_houghlines/py_houghlines.html

 4? - Lane detection